 - Detaching oneself consciously from the distressing past

-- Accepting the entry and exit of pains and struggles without getting held back
+- Accepting the entry and exit of pain and struggle without getting held back

-- Observing oneself in entirety by practicing mindfulness consciously
+- Observing oneself in its entirety by practicing mindfulness consciously

 - Standing by the values one wants to live by

-- Remaining committed to act on the values one wants to stick to
+- Remaining committed to acting on the values one wants to stick to

 Acceptance and Commitment Therapy teaches people to be psychologically flexible.
-It helps people to succeed against the inner battle that is based out of their past experiences.
+It helps people to succeed against the inner battle that is based on their past experiences.
 At the end of the Therapy, people learn to overcome their inherent fears and exhibit high levels of commitment towards change.

 • • •